sana-datapro/projects/README.md

 In this project, I implemented an automated process to extract cryptocurrency market data using an API.

-## F- Data Cleaning and Exploration in SQL
+### F- Data Cleaning and Exploration in SQL

 In this project I used MySQL to clean and explore global employees layoffs from COVID-19 to 2025.

+### G- Coffee Sales Dashboard

+I Collected, cleaned, and analyzed coffee sales data from the USA, UK, and Ireland using Excel.
+Built an interactive dashboard to visualize sales trends over time, leveraging advanced functions like XLOOKUP and INDEX for data integration.

 ## Installation